-Michael Megliola will lead a 3-morning seminar on engaging in college applications using the portfolio approach.
-Michael has been actively involved in college admissions for several years, as an alumni interviewer for an Ivy-League university.
-Michael's oldest son (Anthony) will be attending Tisch School of the Arts at NYU, and his youngest (Leo) started assembling his engineering portfolio last year -- in seventh grade -- at Berwick Academy.
+Michael Megliola graduated from Harvard in 1985, and has been working as a Harvard admissions interviewer and alumni admissions representative for 27 years.
+His oldest son Anthony was recently accepted to Tisch School of the Arts at NYU using a portfolio, and his youngest son Leo started assembling his engineering portfolio last year -- in seventh grade -- at Berwick Academy.
 Using recent, real-life examples, Michael will share how the portfolio approach can elevate the dialogue between an applicant and an admissions department.

 The seminar is open to parents and students.
-Suggested donation is $250 per family; all proceeds benefit New Hampshire Theatre Project.
+All proceeds will go to New Hampshire Theatre Project.

 For more information, call 603-431-6644 x 4, or email firstname.lastname@example.org